AbdouEl-Ghazali/btc-price-forecasting/README.md

 ## r/CryptoCurrency Daily Thread Sentiment

 The following project is meant to be an introduction into data gathering, cleaning, and modeling with a Keras neural network.
 In a nutshell, we scrape comments from the r/CryptoCurrency subreddit's daily thread, label this data with Bitcoin's future price action, and attempt to predict future price action based on comment sentiment.
-This is a learning project, and should not be used in deployement.
+This is a learning project, and should not be used in production.

 Our data consists of a 2 dimensional matrix, where the columns store words, and the rows are comments from a specific daily thread.
 We use several Convolutional Neural Network (CNN) layers to filter out daily threads both horizontally (word-wise) and vertically (comment-wise) - importantly, this filtration is done seperately so as to prevent the spatial association of words in two different comments.
 With our data, this combination seems to perform better than a Recurrent Neural Network (RNN), Long Short-Term Memory (LSTM), as well as various combinations of [recurrent-type layers](https://keras.io/api/layers/recurrent_layers/).